Event is sure to spark your curiosity about Lancaster University

 A montage of four images of youngsters enjoying activities at last year's Campus in the City event and an image from last year's Lancaster Exchange showing two adults talking.
 Also features the new Campus in the City logo - brightly coloured lettering featuring a paintbrush i and a stack of books E

-Two key community events, both designed to help people explore Lancaster University’s cutting-edge research, experience interactive activities and discover more about its work, are lined up for April.
+A key community event, designed to help people explore Lancaster University’s cutting-edge research, experience interactive activities and discover more about its work, is lined up for April.

 Curious minds of all ages can treat their cuddly toy at the Teddy Bear Hospital, crack a case as a junior detective, play Researcher Guess Who? and tinker with tech to build a games console.